 … Pompeii streets.
 Not a tourist in sight.
 I timed it perfectly!!

-It was not so much the civic buildings, but the private residences, bars, shops and bath houses that I found most interesting.
+It was not so much the civic buildings, but the private residences, bars, shops and bath houses which I found most interesting.
 Walking around Pompeii is so much more than a history lesson.
 This was a real tragedy with an estimated 2,000 people losing their lives as a result of the eruption and seeing the homes, pubs, shops and personal effects of those that lived in Pompeii and died such a violent death there makes the visit so very more poignant.
 And if that is not enough seeing the plaster casts (in places like the Granary, Stabian Baths and Garden of the Fugitives) of victims caught at the precise moment of their death makes the whole Pompeii experience so more “proximate”.

 … some details from Casa del Fauno.
 The House of the Faun (named after the bronze faun statue standing in the impluvium which was designed to catch rain water) is one of the largest and more impressive private dwellings and it is thought to have been owned by a Cassius Satria.
 The mosaic inside the House depicts Alexander the Great’s victory over Darius III of Persia at Issuss in 333 BC

 … part of the garden of the house of Marcus Lucretius Fronto, said to be a cultured man with a great political career.
 This is one of the most richly appointed properties to have been unearthed with, tragically, the crushed skeletons of a group of 5 adults and 3 children inside.
-It is believed the roof collapsed during or after the initial eruption.
+It is believed the roof collapsed during the initial eruption.

 … Casa di Fontana Piccola – the House of the Little Fountain (House Number 18 on the Via di Mercurio).
 No one knows who lived in this property.